2019-10-22

 sudo raspi-config

-b) From the menu, select "Interface Options"; enable "VNC"
+2) From the DOS-like menu, select "Interface Options";

-Select the small link, "Use RealVNC without signing in"
+Select the small link at the bottom of the screen, labeld: "Use RealVNC without signing in"

-(You do not need to register a new account or login this company's website to use VNC.)
+(You do not need to register or login to their website to use this program.)

 Close VNC

-See this keyliner article for other thoughts about this bug:
+I have not revisited this problem.
+See this keyliner article for other details:

 Congratulations.
-The Raspberry Pi's Operating System is installed and ready for the Pihole software.
+The Raspberry Pi's Operating System is installed and is ready for the Pihole software.

 The next step installs the Pi-Hole DNS Server software.